Gloria Jean Clark1

 Clifford appeared on the 1900 Federal Census of Jacksonville, Morgan County, Illinois in the household of his parents, Charles and Mary James, listed as a farmer.5

-Clifford Eugene James and Nellie M Pruett were farming Jacksonville R4 (post office) Section 5, Precinct 61, Township 15, Range 10, tenant of 87 acres, owned by his mother, Mary James.
+Clifford Eugene James and Nellie M Pruett were described as farming Jacksonville R4 (post office) Section 5, Precinct 61, Township 15, Range 10, tenant of 87 acres, owned by his mother, Mary James.
 He became a resident of the county in 1875 (the year of his birth) in 1917 at Morgan County, Illinois, USA.3

 Clifford Eugene James registered for the draft on 12 September 1918 at Jacksonville, Morgan County, Illinois, USA, at the age of 42.
 He was farming and dairying.
 He listed his next-of-kin/contact person as his wife, Mary Nellie James.2